-Unifying Perspective: Axiomatic Model of Probability
+A Unifying Perspective: Axiomatic Model of Probability

-- The coherence conditions needed for subjective probability can be proved to hold for the classical and empirical definitions. - The axiomatic perspective codifies these coherence conditions, so can be used with any of the above three perspectives. - See Appendix for more details
+- The coherence conditions needed for subjective probability can be proved to hold for the classical and empirical definitions - The axiomatic perspective codifies these coherence conditions, so can be used with any of the above three perspectives. - It is used to prove the mathematical theorems on which statistical inference relies. - See Appendix for more details